aroojfatima41/rock-paper-scissors-game/README.md

   </p>
 </div>

-This a player vs computer game.
+This is a player vs computer game.

 **Possible cases** -